shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Sylla looked away.
 “After Growl killed our section leader, and put up that iron door, my section ran the other way around.”

 Sui nodded.
-“Yeah, *Grar* blocked your path so you chased us the long way around.”
+“Yeah, *Gra* blocked your path so you chased us the long way around.”

 “And along the way,” Sylla’s fist balled, “we ran into that deer.
-That very same deer that Grar is holding.”
+That very same deer that Gra is holding.”

 “And?”